0xJus/jFlipper-OSRS/README.md

    OR

-2. Execute the CLI script from the command line:
+2. Execute the GUI script from the command line:

    ```bash
    python gui.py